Claude Desktop¶

 Tips & Best Practices¶

-Preserve User Content¶
+Preserve User Content in CLAUDE.md¶

 Always write your own content outside AAM markers: